Brain-Institute/neuroscience-software-catalogue/README.md

 OBI follows the FAIR principles for software.
 More information about the FAIR principles can be found [here](FAIR.md).

-Please use this link to request any improvements or submit any suggestions: https://forms.office.com/r/tzegm5AWSp
+Please use this link to request any improvements or submit any suggestions: https://forms.office.com/r/tzegm5AWSp.

+If you'd like to comment or ask a question about a specific tool with the community, please go to the [GitHub issues page](https://github.com/Brain-Institute/neuroscience-software-catalogue/issues).